World Meteorological Organization: Membership

-As of May 2019, WMO Members include a total of 187 Member States and 6 Member Territories.
+As of 2023, WMO Members include a total of 187 Member States and 6 Member Territories.

-Ten United Nations member states are not members of WMO: Equatorial Guinea, Grenada, Liechtenstein, Marshall Islands, Palau, Saint Kitts and Nevis, Saint Vincent and the Grenadines and San Marino.
+Eight United Nations member states are not members of WMO: Equatorial Guinea, Grenada, Liechtenstein, Marshall Islands, Palau, Saint Kitts and Nevis, Saint Vincent and the Grenadines and San Marino.
 Cook Islands and Niue are WMO Members but non-members of the United Nations.
 Vatican City and State of Palestine and the states with limited recognition are not members of either organization.

 The six WMO Member Territories are the British Caribbean Territories (joint meteorological organization and membership), French Polynesia, Hong Kong, Macau, Curaçao and Sint Maarten (joint meteorological service and membership) and New Caledonia.
-(List of all members with admission dates.)

 Membership by regional associations

-Region I (Africa)
+Regional Association I (Africa)

 Region I consists of the states of Africa and a few former colonial powers.
 Region I has 57 member states and no member territories: